Impact Measurement Made Easy and Affordable

 Properly designed engagement efforts with a clear purpose, goals, objectives, and values almost always can be measured if there is appropriate data almost always available on financial and human resources system.

-Managed by Darwin Hanson, CEO of TMEvolution, a human capital analytics and compensation firm, supported by Dr. Heiko Mauterer, Board Member and Partner at 4C Group and ISO 30414 auditor, and a growing advisory board of industry expertss,
+Managed by Darwin Hanson, CEO of TMEvolution, a human capital analytics and compensation firm, supported by Dr. Heiko Mauterer, Board Member and Partner at 4C GROUP and ISO 30414 auditor, and a growing advisory board of industry experts in all areas of business and academia.

 Organizational Impact Measurement